AbstractEyes/lattice_vocabulary/README.md

 > “To define a word geometrically is to place it in an infinite structure that cannot be forgotten.”

-**Lattice Vocabulary** is a symbolic crystallization of the English language into a geometric, navigable integer lattice—designed not for compression, but for cognition.
-Each word, its meanings, transformations, and connections are encoded not as embeddings, but as structured, lossless, multidimensional crystals.
+**Lattice Vocabulary** is a symbolic crystallization of representative multimodal language into a geometric, navigable systemic-driven lattice.
+This is designed not for compression, but for cognition.
+Each word, its meanings, transformations, and connections are encoded not as just embeddings, but as structured, lossless, multidimensional shapes.

+## geovocab: The Original
+The original geovocab structure is still present in the `geovocab` directory for legacy support and reference.
+If you have problems you can revert to an earlier commit or use the original code as needed.

 ## 📐 geovocab2